 Check Your Learning

 Identify the atoms from the electron configurations given:

 (a) Mn; (b) Xe

 The periodic table can be a powerful tool in predicting the electron configuration of an element.
 However, we do find exceptions to the order of filling of orbitals shown in Figure 3 and Figure 4.
-For instance, the electron configurations (shown in Figure 6) of the transition metals chromium (Cr; atomic number 24) and copper (Cu; atomic number 29), among others, are not those we would expect.
+For instance, the ground state electron configuration of the transition metal chromium (Cr; atomic number 24) is [Ar]4s13d5 and that of copper (Cu; atomic number 29) is [Ar]4s13d10.
 In general, such exceptions involve subshells with very similar energy, and small effects can lead to changes in the order of filling.